 Dean of Faculty of Art, Design and the Built Environment and was previously Head of School for Art and Design and Research Co-ordinator for the Art and Design Research Institute.
 He currently teaches on a number of undergraduate design programmes and is an active PhD supervisor in the Design and Communication areas.
 Ian is interested in research applications in the fields of graphic design, information design, typography, design perception, and corporate identity.
 He has had academic papers published in the areas of ‘graphic design perception’ and ‘design appropriateness’.

 Moore is currently supervising 2 PhD’s and is research active in the fields of Ceramic Art Practice and Theory.
 Moore welcomes research questions within the Applied Arts and their relationship to the broader context of visual art practice.
-Moore has based his research internationally including Canada, UAS, China, Denmark, Germany, Hungary, CZ, CH.
+Moore has based his research internationally including Canada, USA, China, Denmark, Germany, Hungary, CZ, CH.
 He is represented in several international collections and has several conference and journal publications on the context of Irish Ceramic Art.
 He is an Executive Member of the Council of the International Academy of Ceramics and a registered maker of both UK and Irish Crafts Councils.

 Associate Lecturer in Silversmithing & Jewellery.
 Murphy’s research explores function throughout the medium of silver, both practically and conceptually.
 Her research applies design methodologies to the creation silverware, which frequently incorporate collaborative practices.
 Murphy’s concept of the silver landscape for the table explores the interaction of the user with the piece